howdyai/botkit/packages/botbuilder-adapter-websocket/readme.md

-# botbuilder-websocket adapter
+# botbuilder-adapter-websocket

-Websocket adapter compatible with Microsoft Bot Builder and Botkit
+## a Websocket Adapter for Botkit and BotBuilder